 The Ore Stone off Hope’s Nose near Torquay would not make an appearance over the horizon ahead for more than two hours.
 The Dorset and Devon shoreline some fifteen miles northwards also disappeared with only the higher ground like Golden Cap sticking up beyond it.
-The Lizzie was truly at sea and at the outer 15 nautical mile limits from the coastline of her Class III Board of Trade Passenger Certificate.
+The Lizzie was truly at sea and at the outer limit from the coastline of her Class III Board of Trade Passenger Certificate.

 At last land appeared ahead.
 The Ore Stone was passed and a mile further on we turned to starboard to enter Torquay Harbour and berth alongside Haldon Pier just astern of the local passenger vessel Bateau Mortgaux at 1.45pm.
 Captain Woods announced that the departure time would be 4.45pm and everyone, including Captain Woods, went ashore for a look round.